Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence

-In this work, we employ hydrodynamic models developed to describe the complex, chaotic flows in dense, quasi-two-dimensional bacterial suspensions~\cite{wensink2012meso,mukherjee2023intermittency,kiran2025onset}.
+We employ hydrodynamic models developed to describe the complex, chaotic flows in dense, quasi-two-dimensional bacterial suspensions~\cite{wensink2012meso,mukherjee2023intermittency,kiran2025onset}.
 These models have also been used to study turbulence-like behavior in dense suspensions of \textit{Bacillus subtilis} \cite{alert2022active,Pandit_2025}.
-We focus on the emergence and evolution of spatiotemporal structural patterns as a function of an activity parameter.
-Increasing activity leads to a strikingly uneven distribution of intense vorticity centers in space and time; see, for example, Fig~\ref{fig:vorcity_field}.
-Tracking the number of vortex centers reveals the emergence of giant number fluctuations, hinting at an underlying structural transition in the flow.
+While previous studies have primarily focused on statistical signatures such as energy spectra or intermittency, the energetic underpinnings of these transitions remain poorly understood.
+We introduce an energy-based order parameter that provides a unifying framework to distinguish ordered and disordered regimes in active turbulence, linking structural organization directly to the system’s underlying energy balance and examining how the flow field reorganizes as activity and instability compete.
+Increasing activity leads to a strikingly uneven distribution of intense vorticity centers in space and time (Fig~\ref{fig:vorcity_field}(a)).
+Tracking the number of vortex centers reveals emergence of giant number fluctuations at the mesoscale, i.e., at length scales larger than the characteristic vortex size but smaller than the system size, hinting at an underlying structural transition in the flow.
 To probe the underlying origin of this transition, we examine the spatial velocity correlations and observe a marked increase in correlation length, along with the onset of local polar ordering.
 Interestingly, these locally ordered regions do not take over the whole system; instead, they coexist with disordered, chaotic zones.
-Similar structures have been observed experimentally \cite{wei2024scaling}.
-Furthermore, we find that tuning the linear instability growth timescale—introduced to model the intrinsic instabilities in dense active suspensions—can alter the system's phase even at fixed activity levels, effectively shifting the critical activity threshold for structural transitions.
+Furthermore, we find that tuning the timescale of the linear instability, introduced to model intrinsic instabilities in dense active suspensions, can alter the system’s phase even at fixed activity levels.
+This effectively shifts the critical activity threshold for structural transitions.

-\textit{Generalized Hydrodynamic model}: We consider a coarse-grained hydrodynamic model to describe the collective dynamics of a two-dimensional dense bacterial suspension \cite{wensink2012meso}:
+\textit{Generalized hydrodynamic model}--- Following the hydrodynamic frameworks proposed for dense bacterial suspensions~\cite{wensink2012meso}, we describe the system using an incompressible velocity field $\mathbf{u}(\mathbf{x}, t)$ that evolves according to :